Last updated July 23, 2021

 For more information about Slack, refer to https://slack.com/ .

-Even if you have a StarLeaf Business or Enterprise host license, StarLeaf meetings created through Slack are limited to 45 minutes and you can only have one ongoing StarLeaf meeting at a time.
+If you have a StarLeaf Pro, Business, or Enterprise host license, your meetings are not generally subject to a 45-minute time limit.
+Meetings created through Slack, however, are still limited to 45 minutes in duration even with these licenses.
+As usual, you can only have one ongoing StarLeaf meeting at a time, even if it is scheduled through Slack.